glencornell/TinyEventLib/README.md

 # Tiny Event Library

-This is a rewrite of the event processing loop in Qt Core.
-I wrote it as a way to educate myself on modern C++.
+This is a rewrite of the event processing loop in Qt Core using C++20.
+It's not a clone of Qt and was not intended to be one.
+Rather, I wrote it as a way to educate myself on modern C++ and explore how the Qt framework could work if it were implemented in C++20.

+Don't use this.
+Use Qt or CopperSpice instead.
+It's not thread safe and is missing a ton of features.
+Having said that, I would like to port this to Arduino as a fun exercise.

 # TODO:
-- [ ] Refactor to run in memory-constrained environments (i.e. Arduino) [staticFunctional](https://github.com/luni64/staticFunctional) is a good example
+- [ ] Refactor to run in memory-constrained environments (i.e. Arduino).
-- [ ] Add signal handlers
+- [ ] Add signal handling, perhaps with signalfd on Linux.
-- [ ] Consider refactoring implementation of QTimer with timerfd
+- [ ] Consider refactoring implementation of QTimer with timerfd on Linux.